suessflorian/postgres-logical-replication/README.md

 Time: 0.009s
 ```

 Interestingly, you can also use `pg_receivewal` to stream WAL files to somewhere too!
-Which technically just chains `pg_receivewal`.
+Which technically chains `pg_receivewal`. `-S, --slot-name` to point to a replication slot.

 ```
 postgres@993e83a382c4:~$ pg_receivewal -D stream/ -S replica